SNodeC/snode.c/docs/logging/semantic-migration-06-tls-socket-stream-report.md

 ## Build commands run

 Compiled validation is now part of this accumulated PR.
-See the 6a and 6b sections for the current build commands and results.
+See the staged migration sections, including the final 6c section, for the current build commands and results.

 ## Test commands run

 Compiled tests are now part of this accumulated PR.
-See the 6a and 6b sections for the current focused/full test commands and results.
+See the staged migration sections, including the final 6c section, for the current focused/full test commands and results.

 ## ASan result or exact reason not run

-ASan validation is now tracked in the staged migration sections below.
+ASan validation is now tracked in the staged migration sections below, including the final 6c focused ASan result.

 ## Known follow-ups

-- Migration 6b is implemented in this follow-up.
+- Migration 6 is complete after the 6c follow-up.
-- Migration 6c remains open for TLS VLOG/unclear/SNI-overlap cleanup and final Migration 6 closure.
-- Keep TLS configuration/SNI under `src/net/config/stream/tls` deferred unless 6c explicitly accepts a narrow overlap cleanup.
+- TLS configuration/SNI policy logs under `src/net/config/stream/tls` remain deferred to a future config/TLS migration.

 ## Migration 6a — TLS reader/writer I/O paths

 ### 6a implementation summary

 Migration 6a is complete.
-It migrates only the TLS reader/writer I/O macro call sites from the original inventory and keeps Migration 6b and Migration 6c unstarted.
-The PR is intentionally still open until 6b and 6c are completed.
+It migrated only the TLS reader/writer I/O macro call sites from the original inventory.
+Migration 6b and 6c are documented in their own sections below.

 The 6a production change adds minimal local semantic owners to the TLS `SocketReader` and `SocketWriter` classes because no existing owner was present directly in the TLS reader/writer classes.
 The owner uses `logger::LogOrigin::Framework`, existing `logger::LogBoundary::Connection`, and component `core.socket.stream.tls`.
 The already-available reader/writer instance name is used as both instance and connection identity without adding broader constructor/API plumbing.